 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 The Sub-Fund invests in a portfolio of fixed income securities of issuers based in Emerging Market Countries while taking into account ESG considerations.